Code generator matrices as RNG conditioners: Conclusions

 \section{Conclusions}

 We have shown new bounds on the statistical distance from the uniform distribution of random number sequences conditioned by linear transformations chosen from the generator matrices of linear codes, based on the assumption of independent generator output in $\mathbb{F}_{p^m}$; we have also shown how these bounds are natural generalisations of known bounds in $\mathbb{F}_{2^m}$ once the structure behind the known bounds is made clear.
-When appropriate, these bounds allow the practitioner both to assess the performance of a chosen matrix as well as to make an informed choice from a pre-existing set with well-defined properties.
-This would seem particularly advantageous with respect to randomly choosing boolean matrices as conditioners and relying on the leftover hash lemma \cite{Impagliazzo_Levin_Luby_89} to conclude sufficiently good output will be produced in expectation.
+If the weight distribution or the complete weight enumerator of the code is known, this allows one to determine the distribution of the conditioned output exactly.
+This is of especial importance whenever a matrix is chosen once, possibly based on a random seed, and then seldom changed, if ever.